-The creation of the Messok Dja National Park in northwest Congo threatens the survival of the Baka.
+The creation of a new protected area in northwest Congo threatens the survival of the Baka.
 And it is illegal.

 The Baka are being driven from their land for fear of violence at the hands of park rangers, and excluded from the forests they rely on for food and for medicine.
 The Baka have not given their consent to the park.

 Act now before this WWF-funded conservation project brings about the irreversible destruction of the Baka’s way of life.

 In the rich forests of the Congo Basin, the world’s second largest rainforest, a small tribe of hunter-gatherers is at the mercy of a vast multinational organization that wants to seize their land.
 Should the organization succeed in its objectives, the tribe’s very existence as a people will be put at risk, as will the forests they inhabit.

 Who is behind this land grab?